Sandy-develop-er/Order_tracker/README.md

 # Order tracker plugin for Flutter

-A Flutter plugin for iOS and Android for playing back video on a Widget surface.
+A Flutter plugin for iOS and Android for order tracker same as flipkart order tracker ui.

 |             | Android | iOS  |
 |-------------|---------|------|